Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 receiver2 ff:ff:ff:ff:ff:ff -37
 ```

 Another MQTT client writes MQTT data to the non-realtime database (MariaDB) The API server gets the MQTT data from realtime database and checks the locations of each beacon in the interval of 6 seconds by calculating the average signal strenght of the three latest detection measurements per beacon and determines the closest receiver for all the beacons.
-After this, the server checks if it's alright for the tenant holding the beacon wristlet to be in the location where the receiver is, and updates the tenant's status to the realtime database.
+After this, the server checks if it's ok for the tenant holding the beacon wristlet to be in the location where the receiver is, and updates the tenant's status to the realtime database.
 If the tenant is not allowed in the area, the server sends a push notification to the mobile phone of the nurse.
 The server also updates the tenant statuses and locations to the realtime database.
-These changes are sent via a socket.io connection from the http-server with socket.io-instance attached to it to client applications.
+These changes are sent via a socket.io connection from the http-server (with socket.io-instance attached to it) to the client applications.

-In the mobile application the nurse can check the alarm, and if the tenant's alarm state is checked, the server will not send new notifications.
-When the tenant returns to the allowed space, the server determines that the alarm situtation is over and returns the tenant's state to unchecked.
+In the mobile application the nurse can check out the alarm by pressing a button, and if the tenant's alarm state is checked, the server will not send new notifications about this particular tenant.
+Otherwise, there will be notifications as long as the situation is not checked, or the tenant has not moved away from the restricted area.
+When the tenant returns to the allowed space, the server determines that the alarm situation is over and returns the tenant's state to unchecked.
 If the tenant moves again to the restricted area, there will be a new notification.

 Picture 3 shows the main components and connections of the system in the production environment.
 The difference to the development environment is that both databases are located on the same server.
 The mobile system is depicted [here](https://github.com/Vanhusmonitorointiprojekti/Bluetooth_beacons_mobile).